Cyber4Z-Solutions/phpinfo/README.md

 # phpinfo
-This repo servers as a test for Github.
+This repo serves as a test for Github.